knative/docs/docs/serving/autoscaling/autoscaler-types.md

 # Supported Autoscaler types

 Knative Serving supports the implementation of Knative Pod Autoscaler (KPA) and Kubernetes' Horizontal Pod Autoscaler (HPA).
-The features and limitations of each of these Autoscalers are listed below.
+The features and limitations of each of these Autoscalers are listed here.

 !!! important
     If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install it after you install Knative Serving.